 What is Fuse?

-Fuse is a set of tools (currently in beta) that makes designing and developing native mobile apps for iOS and Android fast, easy and fun.
+Fuse is a set of tools that makes designing and developing native mobile apps for iOS and Android fast, easy and fun.
 Fuse is free, and we're actively working towards making it Open Source as well.

 Fuse introduces UX Markup - an XML-based language for creating truly native, data-driven, responsive, smoothly animated and highly interactive experiences, while sharing most of the code between iOS and Android.
 UX is easy to learn, fun to write and incredibly powerful.

 Fuse is fast.
 It is written in Uno, a language that compiles to pure C++, and has seamless interoperability with Objective-C (iOS) and Java (Android) where needed.
 The UI is rendered using native platform controls, OpenGL or a combination (best of both worlds).

 Simply download the latest version of Fuse, install it and you're ready to go.
 It will run on Windows 7 and above, and OS X Mavericks (10.9) and above.

 There are two ways to get support and help:

 Community support - Post your question on our community forums, and you will likely get a helpful reply from our community, or even someone of Fuse's staff.
 You can also socialize with other community members on our Fuse Community Slack space.